Can you tell us a little bit about yourself?

 A few years ago you started The Nutrition Press.
 Tell us more about this.

 The Nutrition Press is a not-for-profit organisation I started in 2014 to provide nutrition students with the opportunity to immerse themselves in the field.
-At the time, it seemed like there was a plethora of nutrition misinformation on the internet (which is still the case), and a lack people successfully trying to overcome it.
-So I thought since there are so many students looking for opportunities to put themselves out there and make a name for themselves, why can’t we provide a platform for them to do that, whilst also providing high-quality evidence based information?
+At the time, it seemed like there was a plethora of nutrition misinformation on the internet (which is still the case), and a lack of people successfully trying to overcome it.
+So I thought since there are so many students looking for opportunities to put themselves out there and make a name for themselves, why can’t we provide a platform for them to do that, whilst also providing high-quality evidence-based information?

 Since then we have published almost 200 evidence-based articles on our website, had more than 50 students involved in our team, reached hundreds and thousands of people through our social media pages and helped achieve our goal of producing informed and aware students who have experienced a wide range of opportunities, and have advanced their knowledge beyond anything they could have learnt in the classroom.

 What does your current role consist of with the Nutrition Press?

 My current title is “Founder and Director” at The Nutrition Press, essentially meaning that I oversee everything happening at the organisation.
 This includes everything from managing the recruitment of new team members, overseeing the delivery of content on the website and social media pages, ensuring everything we produce is in line with our objectives and aims, and just ensuring that everything is running smoothly form my day-to-day.

 Because the Nutrition Press is run by students, is it difficult to make sure everything is evidence-based and in-line with your objectives?